About the Network

 - Elevate EU health governance within the field of EU Studies, by showcasing the contribution that research on EU health governance can make to EU studies more broadly, establishing an identity for the sub-discipline, and running the first (to our knowledge) event on the teaching of EU health governance.

 The network is generously funded by the University Association for Contemporary European Studies (UACES) from 2021 to 2024, and is open to anyone who wishes to join (see ‘get involved’ page for details).
-It is co-coordinated by three colleagues: Dr Eleanor Brooks (School of Social and Political Science, University of Edinburgh, UK), Dr Charlotte Godziewski (Department of Sociology and Policy, Aston University, UK) and Dr Mary Guy (Law School, Lancaster University, UK).
+It is co-coordinated by three colleagues: Dr Eleanor Brooks (School of Social and Political Science, University of Edinburgh, UK), Dr Charlotte Godziewski (Department of International Politics, City, University of London, UK) and Dr Mary Guy (Law School, Lancaster University, UK).